 The motion did not pass.

-E. DeRosa made a motion to approve ID#221242019 with removal of expenses related to ambulatory services received from providers that did not participate in the child’s insurance network, with instructions to the family that they can submit a reconsideration if those expenses were submitted to insurance.
+E. DeRosa made a motion to approve ID#221242019 with removal of expenses related to ambulatory services received from providers that did not participate in the child’s insurance network.
 D. Mergen seconded the motion; all remaining Commission members voted in favor.

-E. DeRosa made a motion to conditionally approve ID#221272019 with more information requested on how the family chose a hospital that resulted in non-participating provider expenses.
+E. DeRosa made a motion to conditionally approve ID#221272019 with more information requested on whether and how the family chose a hospital and non-participating provider.
 C. Underland seconded the motion; all remaining Commission members voted in favor.

 E. DeRosa made a motion to approve all remaining eligible applications not voted on above with the exception of ID#221152019.
 The motion was seconded by P. Shanley Hansell.
 All Commission members voted in favor.